 Peripheral artery disease (PAD)/peripheral vascular disease (PVD)

 Transient ischemic attack (TIA)

 Visa (H1b and all others)

-Case Study 1: A 58 year old male, diagnosed with type II diabetes 4 years ago, taking metformin, and a blood pressure and cholesterol medication.
-He he had mild peripheral neuropathy from diabetes but doesn’t affect mobility, works full time no other issues.
+Case Study 1: A 58-year old male, diagnosed with type II diabetes 4 years ago, taking metformin, and a blood pressure and cholesterol medication.
+He he had mild peripheral nephropathy from diabetes but doesn’t affect mobility, works full time no other issues.
 PI was approved at standard plus.
 Other top carriers offered table rates for much higher premium.

 Cast Study 2: A 45-year old female, takes 2 medications for anxiety/depression.
 Works full-time, never missed time from work was approved at the Preferred health class, most other life insurance companies offered a standard health class which was a large difference in monthly premiums.

 Case Study 3: A 62-year old male, had prostate cancer over one year ago at age 61.
 Had a radical prostatectomy.
 Last PSA reading was negligible.
 He was approved at standard plus health class.
 Many other top insurance companies were a decline/postpone until more time passed or were table rated and very expensive.

 Case Study 4: A 40-year old male, 6’00 220 lbs was seeking $1 million 20 year term policy.
 He is in good health.
 Due to his build most companies will offer him a Preferred health class.
 We found him a Preferred Plus health class with an A+ Superior rated company which saved was $50.87 month compared to the other quotes he received which were $64.88 month with AIG and $71.02 month with John Hancock and $86.73 month with New York Life.
 That is a substantial monthly savings and long term savings of over $8,600 compare to N.Y.
 Life for the same policy!